Artificial intelligence

 There are also risks connected to copyrights.
 The AI system used must have been trained with material that it has legal access to.
 And, to get copyrights of the material produced by AI, the creator must have left its mark in the work of art.
 It’s not enough to just press a button, or write a simple prompt, but you must work in several different steps and leave your mark in each step in the process.

-You may not make any changes to a image without first obtaining the author's permission, and you may not use an image for montage with another image.
+You may not make any changes to an image without first obtaining the photographer's permission, and you may not use an image for montage with another image.
 Likewise, you may not use an image as training data for AI models without the author's permission.

 No modifications to a photograph that mislead the public or stage events, people, or developments while presenting them as real are acceptable.